okami-imako/MainVault/Computer Science/System Design/Batch Processing/MapReduce/MapReduce.md

 # Big Ideas
 ___
 - MapReduce programming model has separated the physical network communication aspect from the application logic.
-It shields the application code from having to worry about partial failures, such as the crash of another node.
+It shields the application code from having to worry about partial [[Failure|failures]], such as the crash of another node.
+- The MapReduce job is a [[Pure Function]], meaning that it doesn't modify input, has no side-effects like writing to the external db
+- Input of the batch job is often just a distributed file system.
+With that approach you can just dump the data without thinking ahead about a perfect data model.
+Later it becomes more clear how to interpret the data to gain meaningful insights via running batch job against it.
+Moreover the same raw data can be interpreted differently by different batch jobs